This is a popular river with Madison locals. The best parts of the river are those upstream of Paoli.

 W. Beloit Newark Road to Nelson Road Boat Ramp: (4.6 miles) Avon Bottoms Wildlife Area is probably nice but perhaps some downed trees to negotiate.

 Nelson Road Boat Ramp to Haas Road: (6.6 miles) Good prospect.

 Haas Road to North Street: (4.1 miles) Good prospect.

-North Street to Harrison Road: (5.0 miles) Good prospect and ends at the Pecatonica River.
+North Street to Harrison Road: (5.0 miles) Good prospect which ends at the Pecatonica River.

 We have a kayak group based out of Platteville but kayak everywhere within a 2 hour radius.
 There are usually 3-10 paddlers every week.
 We would love to include you.
 We usually paddle in Mondays but fit in a few weekend paddles too.
 We have lots of info on great options.
 Please contact me!

 Other than that ledge, it sounds like a great section.
 It's now on my todo list!

 Just for curiosity's sake I decided to try a pretty far upstream segment of the Sugar River, from County Highway J (Riley) to White Crossing Road.
 To my surprise, there are signs someone has cleared the largest obstructions on multiple occasions, some possibly fairly recently based on the color of the sawn wood.
 I was able to get through without having to portage or get out of my kayak (wouldn't recommend a canoe).
 I did have a mishap in one place where there's a drop of a foot or two through a narrow opening without room for doing anything with a kayak paddle - the current hustled me under the riverbank before I could change direction, where I was able to hold out for several seconds but ultimately turned my vessel into a bathtub while attempting to extricate myself.
 A few bumps and scratches otherwise.
 I wouldn't recommend it to most.